 Epidemiology, Biostatistics and Occupational Health Student Society (EBOSS)

-Throughout the year, EBOSS organizes or co-organizes several departmental social and academic-related events to enrich the graduate student experience.
+EBOSS is the representative body of the students enrolled in the Department of Epidemiology, Biostatistics and Occupational Health at McGill University.
+Throughout the year, EBOSS organizes or co-organizes several departmental social and academic-related events enrich the graduate student experience and the EBOH community.
 These activities include:

 - Research Day

 - Spring Banquet

 EBOSS council conducts elections every year for 3 executive and 16 general council positions.
 A detailed description of the responsibilities of each position can be found on the EBOSS website.
 In addition, EBOSS always welcomes Members-at-Large to help run its many activities!

 Council meetings are held once a month.
 For more information about EBOSS, its membership or its activities, visit our website!

 PGSS is run by graduate students for graduate students.
 It advocates for graduate student interests at all levels of university government and runs many programs to improve graduate student life at McGill.
 PGSS organizes parties, activities, and fun courses so graduate students can meet each other and build friendships.
 It offers a health plan, has scholarship information, and creates a handbook/agenda every year.
 PGSS sends out a weekly listserv with news, deadline reminders and information on activities.
 Sign up by emailing services.pgss [at] mail.mcgill.ca.PGSS is run by a council made up of graduate student representatives from each department (we have three representatives).
 There are five elected executives (President, VP Finance, VP Internal, VP External, VP Academic) who are responsible for different portfolios.
 Executive members put forth proposals at the monthly council meetings, where councillors have the opportunity to modify, approve or reject those proposals.